-Monserate Mountain Trail is a 3.9 mile lightly trafficked loop trail located near Fallbrook, CA that offers scenic views and is rated as difficult.
-The trail is primarily used for hiking and is accessible from September until December.
+Monserate Mountain Trail is a 3.9 mile lightly trafficked loop trail located near Fallbrook, CA that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Beautiful trail.
 Easy to get to and find.
 I found it to be moderate.
 A good incline, but not too difficult in my opinion.

 Monserate is not for beginners.
 I recommend hiking footwear to decrease risk of injury though I saw several in tennis shoes.
 There are washout areas along the trail and the terrain is rocky.
 I saw two guys running this trail but leave that to the experts.
 It was a busy Saturday morning with lots of dogs.
 I saw several piles of poo on the trail unfortunately.
 We did the 3.9mi loop in 2.5 hours, with a 15 min. summit time.
 You have the opportunity to make the trail longer by using the fire road along the water tower, among other paths.
 The incline makes for great for short training hikes, as well as the convenient location right off I-15, with plenty of parking.
 No facilities, no shade (except the NW side early am), bring water.

 This trail is a quick jump off the freeway and has a nice steady incline.
 One of my favorites!

 Good hike!
 No restrooms and the loop is a lot longer than you might think so make restroom visits before you start this hike.